-His main focus, as Chairman and CEO of EXOscalr, is on elite performance coaching.
+His main focus, as Chair and CEO of EXOscalr, is on elite performance and transformational coaching.
 He is a sought after trusted adviser to high growth scale up CEOs, Boards of Directors and other leaders who represent a blend of skill, creativity and a passion for changing the world.
 He guides them to exponentially operate at their peak performance.
 To do so, he not only draws on his extensive global experience at the forefront of building and growing the world’s leading companies, but also his personal learnings from his sudden cardiac death experience and subsequent stroke in early 2014.
-He has written about his personal journey.
+He has about his personal journey (here, here and here.

 For a number of years he worked at Gartner, the world’s leading information technology research and advisory company.
 As an analyst in the Executive Leadership & Innovation group he focused on a mix between:

 - high growth entrepreneurial activities such as corporate venturing, incubation, scale-ups and their impact within Fortune 500 organizations; and

 - emerging technologies such as artificial intelligence, autonomous systems, cognitive computing and their impact on business and society.

 As Head of Commercial Development he helped transform The University of Sydney’s commercial development activities into an effective model for translating intellectual property into use, with the aim of building up a well-honed entrepreneurial ecosystem that can benefit the region as a whole.
 He played a key role in setting up Incubate, the first student-led accelerator program in the Asia Pacific.